fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/02_comments.md

 cost = items / 2 * price;
 ```

 Multiple comments in this tutorial will break this rule, as here they must explain what's actually happening.
 They are comments for learning, not how actual comments should be written.
+In actual job we assume the reader knows the language and does not need to know **what** the code is doing but **why** it is.

 ### commenting out the code